- On This Page

 Why should I “opt in” early to 2FA?

-You’re encouraged to utilize 2FA to “Lock down your login” before the November 2 deadline.
+You’re encouraged to utilize 2FA to “Lock down your login”.
 That way, you’re familiar with the process and ready for when the registration system, Canvas, MyUW and other systems require 2FA.
 Visit Opt in to use 2FA on the web.

 Can I change my mind after I opt in?